irrealis/r-datascience-samples-and-guidelines/04-exploratory-data-analysis/01-principles-of-analytic-graphics/README.md

 Describe the principle of analytic graphics, to "explore relationships".
 (Use graphical comparisons to...) suggest potential causality, mechanisms, or other explanations of potential relationships between variables under various treatments or conditions.

+Describe the principle of analytic graphics, to "tease out and show confounders".
+(Try to...) explain spurious correlations between related variables using confounders.

 Describe the principle of analytic graphics, to "show multivariate data".
 Show as much data in a single graphic as you reasonably can, because real data has many dimensions.